What is whistleblowing?

 Types of whistleblowers

-There can be different types of whistleblowers based on their relationship with the organisation and the nature of the information they disclose:
+There are different types of whistleblowers, each defined by their relationship to the organisation and the nature of what they disclose:

 When to use an internal whistleblowing software?